mate-academy/jv-jdbc/README.md

 # HW 02

 ## Project description
-The aim of current and following lessons is to create basic `taxi service` project.
+The aim of current and following lessons is to create a basic `taxi service` project.
 Its' functionality should include:
 * create new car/manufacturer
 * display all drivers/cars/cars by driver/manufacturers
-* add driver to car
+* add a driver to car
 First, you will create software representation of `driver`, `car`, `manufacturer` and relations between them.
 To make this data long-term accessible DB is a must-have.
-And of course we will add an User Interface layer to our app so you can easily manipulate the data. <br>
+And of course, we will add a User Interface layer to our app so you can easily manipulate the data. <br>
-But let's take one step a time: in current course you will take care of DB part by implementing a layer in the application, responsible for db data manipulation, here is your first task:
+But let's take one step at a time: in the current course, you will take care of the data storing part by implementing a layer in the application, here is your first task:

 - Establish connection to your Database.